Is selling to corporates right for you and your business?

 You can’t expect them to buy just because you think you’ve made a sound logical case.
 You still need to understand their motivations and what they value.

-And yes, what they value is more likely than ever to be about ‘will this add zeros to the bottom line’ but people still need empathy and understanding.
+And yes, what they value is more likely to be about ‘will this add zeros to the bottom line’ but people still need empathy and understanding.

 Dominique Stillman has built a thriving business based on exactly that.